I stopped keeping this site up-to-date many years ago, so if you've ended up here I'm afraid there's nothing much of interest to see any more.

 Yeltz 2 Cirencester 1

 This crazy season took another turn for the better last night as the mighty Yeltz beat promotion rivals Cirencester 2-1 after trailing for most of the game.
-Late goals from Hollis and Charlton has taken us back up to , and with Rugby, Bromsgrove and Team Bath all drawing it was an excellent night.
-Full details in .
+Late goals from Hollis and Charlton has taken us back up to 4th in the table , and with Rugby, Bromsgrove and Team Bath all drawing it was an excellent night.
+Full details in Dave's match report .

 On Saturday we travel to struggling Shepshed in another important game.
 They took a point off us at The Grove earlier in the season, and they way we're playing who knows what will happen.
 However, let's hope we can put a consistent run of form together from now until the end of the season.